Tarnished Plant Bugs

 Pre-bloom: Tarnished plant bug sweeping advised where retention of young terminal and lateral squares in pre-bloom cotton is less than 80 percent.

-- 8* plant bugs per 100 sweeps (from initiation of squaring until the first or second week of blooming).
+- 8* plant bugs per 100 sweeps (from initiation of squaring until the first or second week of blooming) AND <80% square retention.

 *The sweep net threshold may be raised to 10 if fruiting begins on node 4 through 6, or lowered to 6 or 7 if fruiting has begun on node 8 or higher.
 Thresholds also may be lowered somewhat in stressed cotton.

 Post-bloom: Post-bloom thresholds begin approximately 1 to 2 weeks after bloom initiation.